launchdarkly-labs/launchdarkly-workshops/launchdarkly-basics/instruqt/01-release/06-automatic-error-resolution/assignment.md

     flip of a toggle.
 But how can we let the system recover itself in the event of a problem?
 tabs:
+- id: fabg4iite8ga
-- title: LaunchDarkly
+  title: LaunchDarkly
   type: browser
   hostname: launchdarkly
+- id: eyp0j7xcc4ck
-- title: Toggle Outfitters
+  title: Toggle Outfitters
   type: service
   hostname: workstation
   port: 3000
+- id: jb0uaf2vbbsk
-- title: Code Editor
+  title: Code Editor
   type: service
   hostname: workstation
   port: 8080